DjangoGirls/tutorial/database/README.md

 # Database

-Most of web application have their own database.
+Most of web applications have their own database.
 A database is a collection of data.
 This is a place in which you will store all information about users, all your blog post texts, etc..

 We will be using a PostgreSQL database to store our data.
-It would be easier to just use a default Django database called sqlite, but it's not good for a production use.
-If you want to have your application available in the Internet, not only your computer, you will need PostgreSQL.
+It would be easier to use a default Django database called *sqlite*, but it's not good for a production use (by *production* we mean: real, running websites).
+If you want to have your application available in the Internet, not only on your computer, you will need PostgreSQL.

 # PostgreSQL installation